Northwest Therapy Group, PLLC

 Tim Carlson, LMHC (West Wing - Olympia)

 Hey, I’m Tim.
 I have recently moved to Washington in 2024 after spending a year in the West of Ireland.
 I find meaning and fulfillment in pursuing therapeutic connections for the purpose of providing a space where all my clients can feel seen, heard, and valued.
-I developed my passion for helping individuals from my personal experiences w
+I developed my passion for h

 Hey, I’m Tim.
 I have recently moved to Washington in 2024 after spending a year in the West of Ireland.
 I find meaning and fulfillment in pursuing therapeutic connections for the purpose of providing a space where all my clients can feel seen, heard, and valued.
 I developed my passion for helping individuals from my personal experiences working with adolescents in inner city Chicago, volunteering with medical and music teams for both earthquake victims in Haiti and Burmese Refugees in Thailand, as well as mentoring in a Neurodivergent program in Denver.
 I am passionate about connection and processing how relationships and events impact areas of identity, emotional regulation, familial attachment, human induced trauma, and life transitions.
 I am client centered and strive to provide safety, acceptance, and empowerment for all my clients from unique backgrounds and experiences.
 I incorporate CBT, DBT, Motivational Interviewing, and Somatic therapy.